 The Selig Center studies economic, demographic and social issues related to Georgia’s growth, guiding the state’s businesses, governments and entrepreneurs on financial decisions and public policy.
 Specializing in economic forecasts and economic impact studies, the center is nationally recognized for its market research on multicultural buying power.

 Each year, the series kicks off in Atlanta with a networking luncheon followed by a national and state forecast.
+Terry College of Business Dean Benjamin C. Ayers provides the state forecast and Mark Vitner, former senior economist for Wells Fargo, provides the national forecast.
 Additional events in cities across Georgia feature state and local forecasts from business leaders.
-Terry College of Business Dean Benjamin C. Ayers provides the state forecast in all cities.

 Benjamin C. Ayers